-Figure 96.
+Figure 109.
 The Advanced / WAN Remapping page.

 To use one of the router's LAN port as the WAN port, click the icon corresponding to this port and click the APPLY button.
-Port configured as the WAN port is highlighted in teal.
+The port configured as the WAN port is highlighted in teal.